hole19/bisu/README.md

 ##### "%" character (iOS only)

-When is should be localized as given such as "Perfect: 100 (%)"
+When it should be localized as given such as "Perfect: 100 (%)"
 - `$some-key-with-percentage$`: `Perfect: 100%`

 When it should be localized as a formated string such as "Perfect: %{percentage} (%)"